-When you choose to send e-mail to the CFTC, you are consenting to the CFTC using the information provided therein, including PII, in accordance with this notice, unless you expressly state in the email your objection to any use.
+When you choose to provide information to the CFTC by email, voicemail, through the CFTC websites or other means, you are consenting to the CFTC using the information provided therein, including PII, in accordance with this notice and the applicable Privacy Act of 1974 system of records notices.

 Your personal information will be protected from misuse while in the possession of the CFTC.
 Management, operational and technical controls are in place with the goal of ensuring the confidentiality, availability, and integrity of the PII.
-If an incident or breach is suspected or confirmed involving sensitive personal information, contact will be made with all affected parties in a timely manner.
-The CFTC will then work with individuals to ensure swift and appropriate action is taken to mitigate risks.
+If a potential incident or incident is suspected or confirmed involving the loss or unauthorized disclosure of sensitive personal information and would likely result in substantial harm to individuals, CFTC will endeavor to contact all affected parties in a timely manner, unless doing so would pose risks to the investigation of the potential incident or incident.
+The CFTC will work to ensure that swift and appropriate action is taken to mitigate risks.

 We provide links to Federal and non-Federal websites if we think they may be useful to our visitors or necessary for the performance of agency functions.
-This includes commercial websites such as Facebook, Twitter, Flickr and YouTube.
+These include commercial websites such as Facebook, Twitter, Flickr and YouTube.

-When you follow a link to a non-CFTC website, you will first be directed to a web page that reminds you that you are leaving CFTC.gov and that the website you are about to visit is not endorsed by the CFTC.
+When you follow a link to a non-CFTC website, you will first be directed to a web page that reminds you that you are leaving our website and that the website you are about to visit is not endorsed by the CFTC.
 These other websites are not within the CFTC’s control.
 The CFTC does not guarantee the accuracy or completeness of any information on these sites.
-Be aware that the privacy protection provided to you on CFTC.gov may not be available at the external link.
+Be aware that the privacy protection provided to you on our websites may not be available at the external link.
 Once you link to another site, you are subject to the policies of that site.

-The CFTC uses Twitter, Facebook, Flickr, YouTube and other Social Media Sites as additional ways to provide information to the public and fulfill its mission of protecting market participants and the commodity and futures markets from fraud, manipulation and abusive practices.
+The CFTC uses Twitter, Facebook, Flickr, YouTube and other Social Media Sites to provide information to the public and fulfill its mission of protecting market participants and the commodity and futures markets from fraud, manipulation and abusive practices.
 Flickr and YouTube allow the CFTC to post pictures and videos that may be of interest to the public.
-Facebook allows the Commission to reach out to a different audience, those who may not seek out www.cftc.gov.
-Twitter allows us to post microblogs known as “tweets,” i.e., text-based posts of up to 140 characters.
-The tweets allow our Office of Public Affairs to quickly notify reporters, the public and other “followers” of a new press release, upcoming event or other information of interest.
+Facebook allows the Commission to reach out to a different audience, those who may not seek out our websites.
+Twitter allows us to post microblogs known as “tweets,” i.e., text-based posts of up to 140 characters and quickly notify reporters, the public and other “followers” of a new press release, upcoming event or other information of interest.